 User experience is the core of spreading a product via word of mouth.
-This is where marketing consultants enter the picture – they’re the difference between, for example, discounting a product to improve sales and discounting a product to improve sales and make customers feel like they got a great deal.
+This is where marketing strategy enters the picture – it’s the difference between, for example, discounting a product to improve sales, and discounting a product to improve sales and make customers feel like they got a great deal.
 The latter is more likely to lead to the product being spread by word of mouth, thereby improving the overall sales of your product.

 Becoming a recognizable, well-liked brand takes specific planning, and many businesses these days haven’t invested the effort necessary to improve both brand recognition and user experience.
-Here are some questions you can ask your own marketing consultant before you get started on your next advertising plan:
+Here are some questions you can ask before you get started on your next advertising plan:

 - What can we change to improve the user’s experience during this campaign?